kaiyoux/p_cmd_runr/README.md

 # This defines the structure of a configuration file.
 # # character is a comment
 # [] encloses an optional entry or block of entries
 # <> value to specify.
-Note that terms file, filename and filepath within <> are synonymous
+Note that the terms file, filename and filepath within <> are synonymous

 [
 # optional jumpboxes. these are potentially intermediary nodes, and can only be accessed through ssh